alekspetrov/mcp-docs-service/README.md

 Claude will interpret your natural language requests and use the appropriate tool with the correct parameters.
 You don't need to remember the exact tool names or parameter formats - just describe what you want to do!

-### Tool Reference (For Advanced Users)
+### Common Tool Commands

-Below are the direct tool commands for reference. **Remember that using natural language is recommended for most users.**
+Here are some common commands you can use with the tools:

 #### Reading a Document